XanaduAI/flamingpy/README.md

 python setup.py build_cmake --inplace # [OPTIONAL] compiles CMake-based backends
 ```

+Note you will need to remove the comments manually if you use Windows prompt.
 The purpose of the commands is as follows:
 - The first command installs dependencies for building the project and testing purposes, and can be skipped if already satisfied.
 - The second command (develop) installs FlamingPy Python libraries without compiling the optional backends.
 - The next optional commands compile various FlamingPy backends as required (given you have appropriate compilers pre-installed).